EOSIO/eos/governance/constitution.md

 All rights and obligations under this Constitution are mutual and reciprocal and of equally significant value and cost to all parties.

 # Article XVIII - Acceptance
-A contract is deemed accepted when a member signs a transaction which incorporates a TAPOS proof of a block whose implied state incorporates an ABI and associated Ricardian contracts and said transaction is incorporated into the blockchain.
+A contract is deemed accepted when a member signs a transaction which incorporates a TAPOS proof of a block whose implied state incorporates an ABI of said contract and said transaction is incorporated into the blockchain.

 # Article XIX - Counterparts
 This Constitution may be executed in any number of counterparts, each of which when executed and delivered shall constitute a duplicate original, but all counterparts together shall constitute a single agreement.